MushroomObserver/developer-startup/README.md

     vagrant@vagrant-ubuntu-trusty-64:~$

+#### Setting up ssh access to GitHub (optional) ####

-(If you are using ssh to connect with github, you'll need to copy your private key into /home/vagrant/.ssh/id_rsa before proceeding.)
+If you are using ssh to connect with github, you'll need a private key is ~/.ssh on the VM whose public key is registered with github.
+You can either generate a new key pair with:

+    $ ssh-keygen -f /home/vagrant/.ssh/id_rsa -N ''

+and accepting all the defaults.
+You then need to add ~/.ssh/id_rsa.pub to your SSH Keys in your github settings.
+You can also reuse an existing private key by copying it to the developer-startup directory on the host machine.
+Assuming the key is called id_rsa, on the VM run:

+    $ mkdir ~/.ssh
+    $ chmod 700 ~/.ssh
+    $ cp /vagrant/id_rsa ~/.ssh
+    $ chmod 600 ~/.ssh/id_rsa

-Setup the new VM by running:
+#### Setup the new VM ####

     $ mo-dev /vagrant